microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 Behaviors apply properties, focus handling and keyboard handlers to the component slots.
 When developing a component, the properties and keyboard handlers need to be spreaded to the corresponding slots.

-For complete accessibility contributing guide see [Accessibility][2]
+For complete accessibility contributing guide, requireements and testing, see [Accessibility][2]

 - [Role and aria props](#role-and-aria-props)
 - [Focus](#focus)